• Home/

 Are F-gases banned already?

-In March 2024, the EU enacted a new law to combat F-gases with high global warming potential.
+In March 2024, the EU enacted a new law to combat F-gases with high global warming potential, building on the principles of the Montreal Protocol and its Kigali Amendment.
 There is a mistaken view that the new F-gas regulation is effectively a ban, and that it therefore also resolves the F-gas part of the PFAS crisis.
 It is true the bulk of PFAS contaminants arise from F-gases.

 But there are two things to keep in mind about the new regulation:

 The F-gas regulation is positive because it starts to tackle those substances that are the worst contributors to global warming.
 But it is very far from solving the PFAS crisis, which is why the EU’s proposed PFAS restrictions are so important.